sentinel-energy/friendly_data/doc/api/index-file.rst

 **idxcols** (list of strings)

-    Column names that should be considered part of the index of a dataset
+    Column names that should be considered part of the index of a dataset (or primary key)

 **skip** (positive integer)